CuriousTama/Unity-GenericStateMachine/README.md

 A state machine that try to be compatible with every use case possible.

 Tested and working Unity 2021.3.1f1 (LTS)

+If you see anything that not working, seems not right or missing, don't esitate to tell me.
 <br> </br>
 ## How is this state machine generic ?